 This is a basic one but one many inexperienced traders ignore.
 If you’ve been trading without an effective trading plan, it’s likely you will fail as a trader.

 It’s imperative that you write down a trading plan – how you intend to enter and exit a trade, the position size etc. It’s also important to physically write the plan down on paper and then stick to it!
 Without a trading plan, it’s almost a certainty that you will fail.

-2) Develop a Prototype
+2) Develope a Prototype

 Close your eyes and visualise what a perfect trade looks like to you – the perfect entry and exit, the position size you took, and all the other important factors involved with trading.

 Once you know what this ideal trade looks like, you will have a greater chance of replicating it in a real trading environment.
 But if you don’t envisage this you simply won’t recognise the next big trade opportunity when it arrives under your nose.